Note: The links in this post are affiliate links.

 Although there are exceptions (everyone has a personal story about how an extended warranty came to their rescue in the past), extended warranties rarely pay off in the end.

-The fact is if they don’t fail during the regular manufacturer’s warranty period, most computers will out-last the extended warranty period too.
+The fact is if they don’t fail during the regular manufacturer’s warranty period, most modern computers will out-last the extended warranty period too, often becoming technologically obsolete before they actually experience a hardware failure.

 What’s more, depending on the company you’re dealing with, actually getting them to honor an extended warranty when it comes time to use it can be more trouble and aggravation than its worth.

-Recommendations: Take the extra money that you would have spent on the extended warranty and stash it away somewhere for a rainy day.
-You can always use it later to pay for repairs to the computer or to help offset the cost of replacing it.
+Recommendation: Take the extra money that you would have spent on the extended warranty and stash it away somewhere for a rainy day.
+You can always use it later to pay for repairs to the computer you’re buying now or to help offset the cost of replacing it.

-If you don’t have one already, another great option is to consider investing the money you’ll save by skipping the extended warranty in a quality battery backup unit unit with line conditioning circuitry built-in.
+If you don’t have one already, another great option is to consider investing the money you’ll save by skipping the extended warranty in a quality battery backup device.

-Keeping your computer plugged into a working battery backup unit is one of the best ways to protect it from damaging over-voltage and current surges, which happen to be a leading cause of hardware damage/failure.
+Keeping your computer plugged into a working battery backup device is one of the best ways to protect it from damaging over-voltage and current surges caused by sudden power interruptions – which happen to be a leading cause of hardware damage/failure.

 5 – Always buying the latest model.